kada49/ForgeTemplate/README.md

-# Template for a Minecraft Forge 1.8.9 Mod
+# Template for a Minecraft Forge 1.8.9 Mod - NOT WORKING AT THE MOMENT

 ## Usage